MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/health-modeling.md

 The term _model_ refers to the graphical structure of logical components which form a specific scope and how they depend or interact with each other.
 The model also layers in domain information and business context in the form of dependency chains and health definitions which enable you to rationalize monitoring data as health state across the model.

 Typically, models are used to represent an application scope and contain a logical representation of the application architecture and business scenarios.
 Components of the application are captured as _entities_ in the graph, with _relationships_ to mirror dependency chains between components.
-Entities within the application model can broadly be categorized as 3 abstract types; (1) infrastructure componets, (2) application components, and (3) user or system flows.
+Entities within the application model can broadly be categorized as 3 abstract types; (1) infrastructure components, (2) application components, and (3) user or system flows.

 <image of model>